moosecreates/tailtown/docs/ROADMAP.md

 - 🔲 Add feeding schedule to kennel cards with weekly dates automatically added

 ### New Issues Identified (September-October 2025)
-- 🔲 **Multi-Pet Selection**: When creating new reservation, can't select multiple pets at the same time
+- ✅ **Multi-Pet Selection**: When creating new reservation, can't select multiple pets at the same time (Fixed October 20, 2025)
+  - Updated CustomerSelection component to support multi-select dropdown
+  - Modified OrderEntry to handle pets array and create one reservation per pet
+  - Invoice automatically splits service price across pets and lists each pet
+  - Staff can now book multiple pets from same customer in single order
 - 🔲 **Optional Add-Ons**: Suggested add-ons need to be optional - currently no way to continue without an add-on in cart
 - ✅ **Pet Icons**: Pet icons are broken or missing throughout the application (Fixed October 20, 2025)
   - Added petIcons and iconNotes fields to database schema